jmetev1/petroTwitter/reading/index.md

 ### Create a reusable API helper

+It is common to encapsulate code that performs a specific API action into its own module.
+Upon completion of this step, you will have a reusable service for making queries to the YouTube API.

 To search for YouTube videos, you'll use the API's [Search:list](https://developers.google.com/youtube/v3/docs/search/list) endpoint.
 To help keep your code organized, write a helper function that is solely responsible for interacting with this endpoint.

 - [ ] In `lib/youTube.js`, create an Angular service to fetch data from YouTube's API.